-The Capitol Visitors Center, located on the southeast corner of the historic grounds, is housed in the 1856 General Land Office Building.
-The Visitors Center features interactive exhibits, theaters, travel information and a gift shop.
-Admission is free.
-For more information, please call 512.305.8400.
+The Capitol Visitors Center, located on the southeast corner of the historic grounds, introduces visitors to the Capitol Complex through interactive exhibits and two digital video presentations, "Beyond the Dome" and "XIT-A Capitol Deal".
+A large Texas gift shop, free and open daily, also is featured.
+Groups of ten or more are encouraged to make advance tour reservations by calling the Visitors Center at 512.305.8400.
 For Texas travel information, please call 512.463.8586.